duartegroup/molfunc/README.md

                         name='PMe3')
 ```

-Alternatively, from the command line
+or from the command line:

 ```
 molfunc examples/PH3.xyz -a 2 3 4 -f Me